Chronic Venous Insufficiency Edema

 Who can help?
 The physical therapist takes part in managing measures that promote circulation and leg care, as part of a comprehensive approach.
 Seeing a professional allows your case to be evaluated and the most suitable path to be defined.

-Specialties that treat chronic venous insufficiency edema
+Data on 28 doctors who treat chronic venous insufficiency edema

 Treatment by city